3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

   python3-setuptools python3-pyelftools swig libssl-dev device-tree-compiler python2 bc
 ```

 To build Rockchip U-Boot I also needed cross-compiler.
-By default `make.sh`
+By default, `make.sh`
 script uses Linaro 6.3.1 toolchain.
 At first, I tried to use cross-compiler
 installed from apt package manager but unfortunately build ended in errors.
-Fixing one error led to another so I chose to use
+Fixing one error led to another, so I chose to use
 [Linaro](https://releases.linaro.org/components/toolchain/binaries/6.3-2017.05/aarch64-linux-gnu/)
 compiler.